ken-okabe/vanfs/README-whatisFP.md

 In other words, functions are treated as first-class values.
 This means they can be assigned to variables, passed as arguments, and returned from other functions.

-**[First-class function](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) is a fundamental requirement for a programming language to be considered a functional programming language.**
+**[First-class function](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) is the fundamental requirement for a programming language to be considered a functional programming language.**

 In [C](https://en.wikipedia.org/wiki/C_(programming_language)), functions are not first-class values, which means they cannot be treated as expressions.
 This lack of first-class functions prevents C from being considered a functional programming language.